grand-mother/framework/docs/README.md

 ## Description

-This is a utility for managing and distributing GRAND packages within a common _standard_ framework.
+This is a set of utilities for managing and distributing GRAND Python3 packages within a common _standard_ framework.
 It provides:

 - An encapsulation of `setuptools` for building a version controlled package that includes GRAND meta data.